Cons thrive while the industry stagnates

 In the near future content viewing will shift from disc to digital.
 Digital licenses can’t (currently) be resold, and this will hurt collector interest.
 Anime companies will need to change their business model and convince a larger number of fans to buy anime.
 They will need to find a way to make anime unique and desirable.
 Otherwise, anime conventions and streaming sites will be all that’s left of the industry.

-5 replies on “Cons thrive while the industry stagnates”
+5 responses to “Cons thrive while the industry stagnates”

 Well, the problem is that the ACTUAL anime industry, the one in Japan, works just fine.